Thursday, August 27, 2015

 28. Rain

-Though the less famous B-side to the "Paperback Writer" single, "Rain" I nevertheless find superior.
+Though the less famous b-side to the "Paperback Writer" single, I nevertheless find "Rain" superior.
 The one-two punch of both Ringo and Paul delivering the work of their careers on their respective instruments has oodles to do with this.
-Particularly Ringo, who had not nor would ever be better than on "Rain".
-It is his "Moby Dick".
+Particularly Ringo, who has never been better than here.
 The song also has the Beatles first use of background anything, in the form of the vocal line near the fade out.
 John's voice is also slowed down and the musical track was recorded faster than normal so that when also slowed down, it then contributed to the song's intentional sluggishness.
 So, innovation and killer performances all in a song about people who bitch about the weather.

 27. Free As A Bird

-To release a new Beatles song in 1995, as in one that was currently recorded and worked on and not just some old unreleased track, is about as ballsy of a task as the Threetles Paul, George, and Ringo could have taken on.
-Thankfully, we got two such new songs in the process, both based off pf old John Lennon demos that were on friendly loan from Yoko Ono.
+To release a new Beatles song in 1995, (as in one that was currently recorded and worked on and not just some old unreleased track), was a ballsy move for the Threetles Paul, George, and Ringo.
+Thankfully, we got two such new songs in the process, both based on old John Lennon demos that were on friendly loan from Yoko Ono.
 Also, both ended up being fantastic.
-"Free As A Bird" was the first one that we all heard on the night they debuted the first part of The Beatles Anthology on ABC and I remember sitting by the TV, holding my breath in anticipation.
+"Free As A Bird" was the first one that we all heard on the night that they debuted the first part of The Beatles Anthology on ABC, and I remember sitting by the TV, holding my breath in anticipation.
 The then surviving Beatles, (along with ELO's Jeff Lynne producing), painstakingly turned John's rough cassette demo into an instant classic.
 Now looking back, none of us should have been surprised that it came out so great.

 26. Tomorrow Never Knows

 Revolver's trippiest track was the album closer "Tomorrow Never Knows".
 Along with "I Am the Walrus", it is the most on-drugs Beatles song.
-All four members contributed homemade tape-loops that were all manually layered and faded over the track in real time.
+All four members contributed homemade tape-loops that were manually layered and faded over the track in real time.
 It also features backwards everything, compressed drums, a sitar and tambura, and a whole bunch going on with John's vocals.
 Lennon told George Martin that he wanted to sound like a hundred Tibetan monks chanting from a hilltop.
-The whole song is only on one chord, as Indian music often dictates, and it was given a Ringo malapropism for a title just because why not.
-Also if you blink your eyes really fast and sway your head around when you listen to it, it is awesome.
+The whole song is only on one chord, (as Indian music often dictates), and it was given a Ringo malapropism for a title just because.
+Also, if you blink your eyes really fast and sway your head around when you listen to it, it is awesome.
 Being high probably helps a lot too.

 25. Happiness Is A Warm Gun

 An almost mini-prog epic is "Happiness Is A Warm Gun", one of the countless excellent things that happens on The Beatles (The White Album).
-John wrote the song based off of a magazine that he was show which barred the title on the front.
+John Lennon wrote the song based on a magazine that he was show which barred that title on the front.
 So taken was he by the ridiculous phrase that he proceeded to use it to merge three separate things that he was working on into one song.
-This is a rare moment of odd-timings being used on a Beatles song as well.
-Paul and George were also highly impressed by John's creation, as both have sited it as a favorite of theirs on said double album.
+This is a rare moment of odd-timings being used on a Beatles track as well.
+Paul and George were impressed by John's creation, as both have sited it as a favorite of theirs on said double album.
 John's vocal at the end is also one of his finest.

 24. Sun King/Mean Mr. Mustard/PolythenePam/She Came In Through the Bathroom Window

-The writers of the 100 Best Beatles Songs book that I mentioned in the forward to this list made a rather daft decision to simply include almost the entire second side of Abbey Road as one entry, starting from "Because".
-So yes, I may be cheating by including these four songs together as one, but I am not cheating as much as those guys did at least.
-These four mini and full jams make up a near seven minute, compact "song" that ultimately wets your appetite for the later and even more amazing medley that wraps the album up, (more on that one in awhile).
-The first three are all John joints, "She Came In Through the Bathroom Window" being Paul's contribution.
+The writers of the 100 Best Beatles Songs book that I mentioned in the forward to this list made a daft decision to simply include almost the entire second side of Abbey Road as one entry, starting from "Because".
+So yes, I may be cheating by including these four songs together as one, but I am not cheating as much as those guys did.
+These four mini and full jams make up a near seven minute suite that ultimately wets your appetite for the later and even more amazing medley that wraps the album up, (more on that one in awhile).
+The first three are all from John, "She Came In Through the Bathroom Window" being Paul's contribution.
 This band was so brilliant that you would think that the entire thing was written originally to sound exactly like it came out.

 23. You Never Give Me Your Money